-- Participation in this study involves obtaining a blood sample from you.
+- Participation in this study involves obtaining a blood sample from your child.
 This blood sample can be drawn at UNC, or we can help you arrange a blood draw in your local area.
-One tube of blood (7ml, or 1-2 teaspoons) will be collected. - The tube will be pre-labeled with your unique participant ID number.
+One tube of blood (7ml, or 1-2 teaspoons) will be collected. - The tube will be pre-labeled with a unique participant ID number.
 It will be sent to the UNC Molecular Genetics laboratory.
-The link between the number and your name will reside in our password protected database. - Your specimen will be analyzed to determine whether or not you carry the genetic variant previously identified in your relative. - When the testing is done, the laboratory will report clinically relevant results to a certified genetic counselor or medical geneticist on the research team and he or she will then report the results to you by phone.
+The link between the number and your child's name will reside in our password protected database. - Your child's specimen will be analyzed to determine whether or not he or she carries the genetic variant previously identified in the relative. - When the testing is done, the laboratory will report clinically relevant results to a certified genetic counselor or medical geneticist on the research team and he or she will then report the results to you by phone.